marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -Second Project/README.md

 Will play with Snort more....

-stuck mainly was about "uncomment" for the "outdated" rules together with updated-rules.
+stuck mainly was about "uncomment"-action for "outdated" rules together with updated-rules.

-But I re-check/re-fix and add some else changes to snort.conf (I mean - not just expected ones).
+Thus, I re-check/re-fix and add some else changes to snort.conf (I mean - not just expected ones).

-Launch snort and maybe it normally work as IDS; logs also there.
+Launch snort and maybe it work as IDS; logs also there.

 But I have to re-check about certain settings/set-up for good result of Snort-work.

-So before experience with metasploit - I have to "play" with Snort more time.
+So, before experience with metasploit - I have to "play" with Snort more time.

-Still not sure that snort configured with enough view/setting and that there is expected set-up.
+Still not sure that snort is configured with enough view/setting and that there is expected set-up.

 After some days - I configured Snort maybe with "OK"-view..

 But with my try to scan ports (and get information about results) - Snort ignore it (or some kind of);

-Randomly before my next steps (properly work with Snort and first experience about Metasploit):

-I get a little be more, than one week delay....

-And just with current day I will start to think about continues about this.

 Will try to check more about Metasploit and Snort possibilities.

-And..... anyway later was else one week delay.

-But because there was extending action for course-project-two - so some days it my delay already about two weeks.

-Today I get proper time and ability to continue work.

-But found that I not able to download Metasploit.......
-So will play else one time... with this on current time.
+But found that I am not able to download Metasploit.
+So will play else one time... with this already.

-After some tricks and tweaks looks like that I able normally use Metasploit.
+After some tricks and tweaks looks like that I am able to use Metasploit.

-So, if SNORT will be able to detect such things (which most likely required some else steps :( and configuration):
+So, if SNORT do able to detect such things (which most likely required some else steps :( and configuration):

-I just already able to start trying to play with Metasploit more time.
+I already able to start trying to play with Metasploit more time.

-Will be interesting.... but it already take so many time about steps, which (maybe) should be done more briefly.
+Will be interesting..

 # Metasploit

-So, based on my set-up I had to re-improve snort.conf and add some of limitation, exception, advanced rules to my setting.
+So, based on my set-up I had to re-improve snort.conf and add some of limitations, exceptions, advanced rules to my setting.

 By "setting" I mean full meanings of this Course Project Two (as configuration of system, VMs, Metasploit and Snort).

 And this is not really quite good and not common situation.
 Mostly it should be more properly - if it indeed planned to be in use.

-But anyway... as one of example-reasons for re-improve situation (with not totally change full setting):
+But, anyway, one of example-reasons for re-improve situation (with not totally change full setting):

---> in somewhat reason I tried Metasploit Community (with Pro Trial probably experience will be more friendly).
+&#8692; in somewhat reason I tried Metasploit Community (with Pro Trial probably experience will be more friendly).

-as result some of additional steps and more "time" for get knowledge about proper using it.
+as result some of additional steps and more "time" for getting knowledge about proper use.

 ======

-After some time of tries, researches and actions - I get and understand some examples of Snort good detection work.
+After some time, tries, researches and actions - I got and understand some examples of Snort good detection work.

-But also about certain situations, when Snort do not trigger something, which can be helpful.
+But also about certain situations when Snort do not trigger something helpful.

-As result - there just increasing of my thoughts about reasonable points of using both "tools":
+As result - there more thoughts about reasonable points of using both "tools":

---> Metasploit;
+&#8692; Metasploit;

---> Snort.
+&#8692; Snort.

-And basically with both of them there a lot of abilities do (or not to do) different things.
+And basically with both of them there are a lot of abilities do (or not to do) different things.

 ....